Troy, Illinois: Geography

 Interstates 55 and 70 pass through the west side of Troy, with access from exits 17 and 18.
 The highways together lead southwest 20 mi to St. Louis, while diverging just north of Troy: I-55 leads north 75 mi to Springfield, the state capital, while I-70 leads east 50 mi to Vandalia.
 U.S. Route 40 passes through the south side of Troy, joining I-55 and I-70 at the western edge of the city and leading east 11 mi to Highland.
 Illinois Route 162 passes through the center of Troy as Center Street, Market Street, and Edwardsville Road, leading east 2.5 mi to US 40 and west 4 mi to the north part of Maryville.

-According to the U.S. Census Bureau, Troy has a total area of 5.67 sqmi, of which 5.62 sqmi are land and 0.05 sqmi, or 0.92%, are water.
+According to the U.S. Census Bureau, Troy has a total area of 5.67 sqmi, of which 5.62 sqmi are land and 0.05 sqmi, or 0.92%, is water.
 Most of the city drains eastward into tributaries of Silver Creek, a south-flowing tributary of the Kaskaskia River.
 The westernmost part of the city drains to Canteen Creek, which flows southwest to the Mississippi River valley at East St. Louis.